-FLOW-3D is dominant in industries where free-surface modeling is prevalent.
-In metal casting, tracking the metal front during filling is important in predicting casting defects and the health and precision of the part being cast.
-In water resource engineering: flow over spillways, dam breaks, flood events, tsunamis, water recovery and sewer systems, it cannot be discounted how important it is to accurately track the water interface.
-In aerospace, engineers use FLOW-3D to accurately account for sloshing of fuel in tanks of aircrafts and especially, spacecrafts.
-In additive manufacturing, FLOW-3D is one of the only commercially-available CFD software that can model a variety of sophisticated additive manufacturing processes such as powder bed fusion at a detailed level.
+FLOW-3D and its family of products are used around the world in both R&D and production settings, to tackle the most challenging CFD problems where free-surface modeling is prevalent.
+In metal casting, tracking the metal front during filling is important in predicting casting defects and the strength and precision of the cast part.
+In civil and environmental engineering, it is crucial to accurately track the water interface.
+In aerospace, engineers account for the sloshing of fuel in aircraft and spacecraft tanks.
+In additive manufacturing, FLOW-3D models sophisticated AM processes such as powder bed fusion at a detailed level.
 FLOW-3D is used for laser welding where the dynamics of the melt pool plays a critical role in the consistency and strength of the weld seam.
-In the automotive industry, FLOW-3D is used for the toughest of problems in transmission and gear modeling as well as cooling and fuel systems.
+In the automotive industry, FLOW-3D is used for the toughest CFD problems in transmission and gear modeling as well as cooling and fuel systems.
 FLOW-3D is popular in modeling consumer products such as filling shampoo and detergent bottles.
-In microfluidics, FLOW-3D dominates the inkjet printing industry which is now morphing into 3D printing.
-In biomedical application, whenever a free-surface is present in the problem, FLOW-3D excels in simulating those systems.
+In biomedical applications, whenever a free-surface is present in the problem, FLOW-3D excels in simulating those systems.
 And FLOW-3D is routinely used for coating applications.

 Here, FLOW-3D is used to simulate drop impingement on a fibrous bed, looking at the propagation of the fluid front as it relates to surface tension, contact angle, and viscosity.